MA Fine Art

 Mother of Inhumanity

-This wire sculpture, started as a maquette 30cms tall.
-It depicted a Rohingya mother, holding her unborn child in her abdomen.
-The abdomen was made of barbed wire.
+This wire sculpture, started as a maquette 30cms tall, prior to my masters research.
+It depicted a Rohingya mother, holding her unborn child wrapped in a womb of barbed wire.
 The woman was shrouded in her hijab and she stood in a plinth of dirty concrete.
 The sculpture signified many aspects of the Rohingya genocide, but left for the viewer to interpret.

 Some context: In 2021, the refugee camp of one million survivors in Bangladesh was fenced in with barbed wire stood in concrete blocks and surrounded by watch towers.
 The Bangladeshi prime minister was hailed by the media when the refugees were allowed into Bangladesh as 'The Mother of Humanity'.